valhuber/ApiLogicServer/api_logic_server_cli/docs/Security-Authentication-Provider.md

 Note this uses [Multi-DB Support](..Data-Model-Multi).

-The database file is `security/authentication_provider/sql/authentication_db.sqlite`, patterned after an earlier prototype `admin_api.py` (currently unused).
-This database adds:
+The database file is `security/authentication_provider/sql/authentication_db.sqlite`.
+This database includes:

+* Users
 * Roles (`Role` and `UserRole`)
 * User.client_id, to test multi-tenant (the test user is **aneu**).